zolutal/dwat/README.md

 **Current Features**:
 - Get a list of types by name
 - Get a map of types by name
-- Recursive formating of parsed struct, union information to C style struct definitions
+- Recursive formating of parsed struct, union information to C style definitions

 **TODO**:
 - test array lengths more thoroughly